-We pride ourselves in offering the latest cutting edge medical procedures as well as general preventative medicine to keep your pet healthy for a very long time.
-Our services range from general surgeries and internal medicine to ancient medicine of acupuncture and present day cutting edge rehab medicine and regenerative medicine for arthritis.
+We pride ourselves in offering the latest cutting edge Eastern and Western medical procedures/modalities, as well as general preventative medicine to keep your pet healthy for a very long time.
+Our services range from general surgeries and internal medicine to the ancient medicine of acupuncture and herbals to chiropractic and present day cutting edge rehab medicine and regenerative medicine for arthritis.
 Our goal is to help our patients in any way we can to support them and promote their longevity and the quality of their life as they age.
 We would be honored to care for your pets.

 The basic standard of good preventative medicine involves protecting your pets from diseases and maintaining a healthy life style.
 Historically, this involved vaccinations for fatal diseases, fecal examinations for internal parasite evaluations, and heartworm prevention to stop a deadly killer.
 However, there are new vaccination protocols for offering the safest way to protect our dogs and cats from deadly diseases while protecting their immune systems from ‘over activation’ and protecting you legally.
 We will assess each pets’ risk factors for exposure to deadly diseases and recommend the approach that best suits your pets’ lifestyle and risk.
 It may be different for different pets.
 Prevention is the key to a long and healthy life for your pet, and the adage “An ounce of prevention is worth more than a pound of cure” is so true!